erdii/ansible-cdn-letsencrypt/README.md

 An Ansible playbook to set up a bunch of reverse proxies with a shared letsencrypt certificate

+-> EXPERIMENTAL

+This is mostly obsolete because the new ACMEv2 API supports DNS challenges, that make it a lot easier to get and distribute ssl certificates from let's encrypt

 ## Prerequisites

 * ansible on your local host